Local Gaussian process approximation for large computer experiments

 Part of our reason for choosing this data is that it was used as an illustrative example for the CSC method described by \cite{kaufman:etal:2012}, which may be the most widely adopted modern approach to fast approximate emulation for computer experiments.
 The authors provide a script illustrating their {\sf R} package {\tt sparseEM} on this data.

-In the first part of our comparison below we follow that script verbatim, except augmenting their 99\% sparse estimator with a 99.9\% one for faster results.

-They generate a LHS of size $4500$, using the first 4000 for training and the rest for testing, and use Nash--Sutcliffe efficiency \citep[NSE,][]{nash:sutcliffe:1970} for evaluation.
+Here we follow that script verbatim, except augmenting their 99\% sparse estimator with a 99.9\% one for faster results.
+They generate a LHS of size $4500$, using the first 4000 for training and the rest for testing, and use a statistic called NSE for evaluation.
+As we argue in \ref{sec:tabs}, raw NSE values can be hard to interpret when measuring the accuracy of deterministic computer experiments, so we instead report report $\sqrt{1-\mathrm{NSE}} = \mathrm{sd}(\mbox{prediction error})/\mathrm{sd}(\mbox{response})$, and in addition to other metrics like RMSE.

-Here, $\hat{Y}(x)$ represents the predicted value of $Y(x)$, which for all models under comparison will be the posterior predictive mean; $\bar{Y}$ is the average value of $Y(x)$ over the design space.
-The second term in (\ref{eq:nse}) is estimated mean-squared predictive error (i.e., realized $\mathrm{RMSE}^2$, that which we approximately optimize over when calculating a local MSPE design) over the unstandardized variance of $Y(x)$.
-NSE is an attractive metric because it can be interpreted as analog of $R^2$.
-However, it has the disadvantage of providing misleadingly large values in deterministic (noise-free) computer model emulation contexts.
-We therefore report $\sqrt{1-\mathrm{NSE}} = \mathrm{sd}(\mbox{prediction error})/\mathrm{sd}(\mbox{response})$ instead, and in addition to other metrics like RMSE.
-NSEs can still be backed out for direct comparison to tables in the CSC paper.